albertomorini/walletter/README.md

 # Walletter

-~ A simple personal finance tool ~
+~ A simple and minimal, personal finance tool ~

 You can do two things with money: earn it or spend it.